amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 outer : (𝛼 : Num) ⇒ [𝛼 n] → [𝛼 n] → [𝛼 n n]
 ```

 Note the type constraint `(𝛼 : Num) ⇒`.
 The the declaration of the `Vector` type, the type parameter $\alpha$ is unconstrained.
 But in these functions, $\alpha$ is constrained to be a type in the `Num` class.
-Since the type parameter $𝛼$ is unconstrained in the vector data constructor `[𝛼 n]`, it is possible to create a vector of non-numeric elements.
+Since the type parameter $𝛼$ is unconstrained in the vector value constructor `[𝛼 n]`, it is possible to create a vector of non-numeric elements.
 But the compiler will raise a type error, when the user attempts to pass a non-numeric vector to `inner` or `outer`, which expects the argument to be vectors of numeric elements.

 Array processing languages, like Fortran, APL, and Matlab support convenient syntax for accessing ranges and elements.
 Python, Julia, Mojo, and other modern languages have adopted this array access syntax.
 So do we.
 Our 1D sequence access syntax is shown below.